Did you know that the first black-and-white photograph was taken in the 1880s? We have come a long way since then!

 We encourage you to bring your makeup bag along during your photo session.
 You never know when a quick touch up here or there can help you look better in your portraits.

-Are you ready for your B&W photoshoot?
+Are you ready for your black and white photoshoot?

 Call us or drop us an email to book your photoshoot today!
+More details below:

 DOWNLOAD RATE CARD